ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 presented as an array of the JSON values at the nodes, an array of Normalized Paths referencing the nodes, or both — or some other representation as desired by the implementation.
-Note that the API must be capable of presenting an empty nodelist as the result of the query.
+Note that an empty nodelist is a valid query result.

 A segment performs its function on each of the nodes in its input nodelist, during such a function execution, such a node is referred to